dannash100/node.js/README.md

 # node.js
 A deeper look into node.js

-## Notes taken in the process of following *Node.js in Practice by Alex R. Young and Marc Harter (Manning) and Mastering Node.js by Sandro Pasquali & Kevin Faaborg (Packt)*
+## Notes taken in the process of following *Node.js in Practice by Alex R. Young and Marc Harter (Manning), Node.js in Action by Marc Harter, Mike Cantelon, Nathan Rajlich, and T. J. Holowaychuk (Manning) and Mastering Node.js by Sandro Pasquali & Kevin Faaborg (Packt)*
-Note: I adapted the examples to make use of ECMAScript 2015 Class syntax, as the book was published before these where available.

 ### Event Loop